 Without backpropagation, the graph is still able to assign credit for correct and incorrect outputs and modify itself in response.
 The introduction of an answer key provides the feedback needed to generate reward or punishment signals, upon which the graph self-modifies.

-For determining topology, the gold standard is the NEAT algorithm [5], which uses Darwinian evolution to evolve both topology and weights based on a reward function, guided by the principle of complexification in which neuron count grows continuously.
+For determining topology, the current standard is the NEAT algorithm [5], which uses Darwinian evolution to evolve both topology and weights based on a reward function, guided by the principle of complexification in which neuron count grows continuously.

 Instead, the CNG uses a modified evolutionary scheme.
 At defined intervals, lower-performing graphs are eliminated and the top performers are bred using Jaccard similarity to approximate NEAT's speciation mechanism.
 Mutations are then applied to pull graphs away from local optima and to introduce new connections into the topology.
 Crucially, connections are not pruned during breeding.